maksiksq/chaos-abyss/README.md

 Developed to be fast, maintainable, seo compliant, with a11y and nojs in mind, and uses a lot of custom implementations because fancy and fun.
 [Svelte](https://github.com/sveltejs/svelte) one love, best js framework ever.

-Also I spent way too much time on easter eggs...
+Also, I spent way too much time on easter eggs...
 Begin your search.

 > [!Warning]
 > May cause unexpected side effects like thinking too much or opening 8 tabs.<br>